Skip to main content

 1. PyARC: https://code.ornl.gov/neams-workbench/PyARC

-PyARC requires separate license and installation of the MC2-3, ARC, and PROTEUS codes.
-Code licenses are available through Argonne and through RSICC.
+PyARC requires separate license and installation of the MC2-3, ARC, PROTEUS, SCALE, and Griffin codes.
+Code licenses are available through Argonne or through RSICC.

 U.S. Department of Energy, Office of Nuclear Energy